mnr/writing-wip/kwak-anthology.md

 “What about the bathroom?” asks Lupe.
 “Toothbrushes.
 Towels.
 Did you find the missing roommate?”

-“I haven’t had time to search Dakota’s social timeline in depth.
+“I haven’t had time to search Dakota’s timeline in depth.
 How about now?”
 Araci taps his visor and speaks a command.
 “Display Dakota Williams social history.”

 Snippets from Dakota’s life appear in Araci’s visor; he shares them with Lupe.
 In a video dated January 2059, a man named Robin Lopez first appears.
 The videos of Dakota and Robin become playful, then intimate, leading up to their move to the condo.